The Secret Commonwealth

-The Secret Commonwealth is a 2019 fantasy novel by Philip Pullman, the second volume of his planned trilogy The Book of Dust.
+The Secret Commonwealth is a 2019 fantasy novel by Philip Pullman, the second volume of his trilogy The Book of Dust.
 The story is set twenty years or so after the events of La Belle Sauvage and ten years after the conclusion of the His Dark Materials trilogy.
 Lyra Silvertongue is now an adult.

 Setting

 The setting is a world dominated by the Magisterium, an international theocracy which actively suppresses heresy.
 In this world, humans' souls naturally exist outside of their bodies in the form of sapient "dæmons" in animal form which accompany, aid, and comfort their humans.
 An important plot device is the alethiometer, a truth-telling symbol reader.

 Plot

 Lyra is a student at St Sophia's College Oxford, but still lives at Jordan College.
 Her rescuer of twenty years earlier in La Belle Sauvage, Malcolm Polstead, is now an academic.

 Lyra has come to admire the works of two writers: Simon Talbot, a philosopher who asserts that rationality is all and that dæmons are a delusion; and the novelist Gottfried Brande who similarly denounces everything other than pure reason.
 Her dæmon Pantalaimon disapproves of both.

 During a nightly excursion, Pan witnesses a man being murdered.
 A ticket inside the man's wallet leads them to a rucksack containing a journal and a notebook of addresses.
 The murdered man is Roderick Hassall, a botanist, and the journal that of his colleague Dr Strauss who had been studying a commercially-important rose whose oil is connected to Dust.
 Strauss keeps this information from the Magisterium, as they will certainly consider the rose industry to be heretical.
 The rose-growers' estates are being attacked by unknown "men from the mountains", and Strauss and Hassall decide to travel there.

 The desert of Karamakan, where the industry is centred, is difficult to access and all visitors are forced to leave their dæmons behind.
 Strauss asks how people reunite afterwards, and is informed of a place inhabited by separated dæmons called "the Blue Hotel".
 The party reach a vast well-guarded red building, evidently of great importance.
 They are told that the price of entry is "a life", and Strauss is admitted.
 Hassall never sees him again, and returns home alone with Strauss's journal.

 Jordan College's new master, a pharmaceutical executive, tells Lyra that she must give up her rooms.
 Agents from the Magisterium ransack them but fail to find the rucksack's contents.

 Lyra and Pantalaimon have a blazing row.
 Pan insists that the books Lyra is reading have blinded her to the essential non-rational elements of life, while Lyra angrily scorns any appeal to emotion.
 Pan disappears, leaving a note saying "Gone to look for your imagination".
 Distraught, Lyra guesses that Pan may go to the Blue Hotel, and resolves to follow.
 Her old friends the gyptians arrange safe passage out of the country.
-Malcolm, meanwhile, is dispatched by Oakley Street to travel to Karamakan.
+Malcolm, meanwhile, is dispatched to Karamakan as an agent of the Oakley Street secret service organisation.